istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/change-notes/index.md

 These notices describe functionality that will be removed in a future release according to [Istio's deprecation policy](/docs/releases/feature-stages/#feature-phase-definition).
 Please consider upgrading your environment to remove the deprecated functionality.

-- **Deprecated** use of `ISTIO_META_DNS_AUTO_ALLOCATE` in proxyMetadata in favor of https://istio.io/latest/docs/ops/configuration/traffic-management/dns-proxy/#dns-auto-allocation-v2.
+- **Deprecated** use of `ISTIO_META_DNS_AUTO_ALLOCATE` in `proxyMetadata` in favor of /docs/ops/configuration/traffic-management/dns-proxy #dns-auto-allocation-v2.
 New users of Istio IP auto-allocation should adopt the new status-based controller.
 Existing users may continue to use the older implementation.
   ([Issue #53596](https://github.com/istio/istio/issues/53596))

 ## Traffic Management